bearichan/thesis_SFV/README.md

 - sync_fifo

-  this directory contains the script to source information fron Candece RC as well as the raw data gathered for scoring prediction
+  this directory contains the script to source information from Candece RC as well as the raw data gathered for scoring prediction

+- designs

+  have the RTL source code of all designs used to gather the training data

 How to use
 -----